DefinitelyNotJosh/Obsidian_1/Correlation and Coefficient of Determination.md

 where $\hat{Y}_i$ is he estimated value of $Y_i$ and $\overline{Y}$ is the mean of the $Y_i$'s Since the coefficient of determination is the square of the correlation coefficient, $0 \leq R^2 \leq 1$

-Value of $R^2$ typically expressed as percentage between 0% and 100%

-If there's a strong linear relationship between Y and X, SSE will be small and $R^2$ will be high (generally >90%)

 ### Python $R^2$
 Suppose a teacher wants to see whether Exam4 scores can be predicted using Exam1 scores.
 The value for R2 means that only 6.8% of the variance in Exam4 scores can be explained by the variance in Exam1 scores.
 The low value for R2 suggests that Exam1 is not a good predictor for how well a student would do in Exam4.
 ```python